akeneo/pim-api-docs/content/concepts/asset-manager.md

 }
 ```

-In other words, it's going to select the product which SKU is `XMLD500` and assign the asset to the `user_instructions` product attribute on the `fr_FR` locale.
+In other words, it's going to select the product with the following  SKU: `XMLD500` and assign the asset to the `user_instructions` product attribute on the `fr_FR` locale.
 Exactly what we wanted. ;)

 #### Extrapolated properties